 Brentwood is an extremely ethnically-diverse town.
 The people who call Brentwood home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Brentwood, accounting for 71.92% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Brentwood, accounting for 73.52% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Brentwood residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Brentwood include Italian, Haitian, Irish, German, and Ghanian.
+Important ancestries of people in Brentwood include Italian, Irish, German, Haitian, and Guyanese.